unity-atoms/unity-atoms/PUBLISHING.md

     -   [] Run `GIT_USER=<your-username> \ CURRENT_BRANCH=master \ npm run publish-gh-pages` to publish the website.
 -   [] Create a new release under `releases` on the Github repo.
 -   [] From the root run `npm run publish:all`.
 This is only possible for me (Adam Ramberg) at the moment.
 Will need to look into a solution for this.
+-   [] If master and canary have deviated, then checkout canary, run `git reset --hard master` and force push in order to make them idenctical.
+This ensures that the work on the next release can start from a clean slate.